 The good news is that up to 30% of falls are preventable.

 There are many ways you can reduce your chances of having a fall and help to keep you strong, active and confident, including; ensuring there are no tripping hazards within the home, wearing appropriately fitted clothing and footwear and keeping physically active.
-Factors such as certain medical conditions, illness and medications can also have a significant impact on our risk of falling, so it is important to have regular medication reviews.
+Factors such as certain medical conditions, illness and medications can also have a significant impact on our risk of falling, so it is important to have regular medication reviews, these can be provided by your GP or local pharmacy.

 Dementia is associated with complex needs and, especially in the later stages, high levels of dependency and morbidity.
 As the condition progresses, mobility difficulties can lead to falls and fractures (NICE guideline 21, 2004).